Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Modelling Framework

 where $\nu$ is a finite measure over $\mathbb{R}_{ \geq 0 }$ with finite second moment, and

 is a continuous differentiable function with

 and

-\begin{remark} To allow models in which the disaster arrival rate is endogenous (i.e., the intensity $\lambda$ of the jump measure $q$ may depend on $P$), we model $q$ as a random measure with a (possibly random) intensity measure $\Lambda$.
+\begin{remark} In order to allow models in which the disaster arrival rate is endogenous (i.e., the intensity $\lambda$ of the jump measure $q$ may depend on $P$), $q$ has to be a random measure able to sustain a (possibly) random intensity measure $\Lambda$.
 To overcome this technicality, it is necessary to ensure our stochastic basis $(\Omega, \mathcal{F},\mathbb{F}, \mathbb{P})$ is sufficiently rich.
 We will address this issue more precisely at the beginning of the next section. \end{remark}

 With these assumptions in place, the controlled dynamics now become